From Our Live Scribes to You

 Draw Out Your Exercises Beforehand

-There’s definitely no harm in doing a test run of your exercises ahead of time.
-Gather a group in a room together before the actual meeting to try out the exercises you want to lead, take sketchnotes, and tweak accordingly.
+We’ve found it’s a good idea to do a test run of your exercises ahead of time.
+Gather a group together before the actual meeting to test the activities you want to lead, take notes or sketchnotes, and tweak accordingly.

 Never Round Out The Time